SUSE-Cloud/suse-cloud-appliances/HOWTO.md

 *   `controller2`
 *   `compute1` - the compute node

+The first time you do this, it will automatically download the required Vagrant boxes from https://vagrantcloud.com.
+They are approximately 5GB in total so please be patient.

-It will take some time to provision each VM, since not only does Vagrant need to copy a fresh virtual disk for each from the box, but also on first boot the VMs will register against Crowbar and then perform some orchestrated setup via Chef.
+It will take some additional time to provision each VM, since not only does Vagrant need to copy a fresh virtual disk from the box for each VM, but also on first boot the VMs will register against Crowbar and then perform some orchestrated setup via Chef.

 Alternatively, you can provision each VM individually, e.g.